3ll3d00d/beqdesigner/docs/ui/main_window.md

 This shows the spectral content of the signal.

-The y axis range is automatically set to display a 60dB range while ensuring the peaks of the signal are visible.

 #### Main Graph Controls

 The precise content shown depends on the selections made via the controls in the bottom right corner